-Top Three Reasons to Celebrate the Holidays in Kentucky
+Top 3 Reasons To Celebrate The Holidays In Kentucky

-Events and festivals in Kentucky that provide the perfect reprieve from the hustle of the holiday season.
+Events and festivals in Kentucky provide the perfect reprieve from the hustle of the holiday season.

 In a state with some of the most striking natural beauty, there are endless possibilities and ways to explore this holiday season, including driving lights tours and shows.
 For more than 20 years, the Kentucky Horse Park Foundation has hosted the state’s original driving tour of three miles of holiday lights at the Southern Lights Holiday Festival.
 Spectators can immerse themselves in the grandeur of the horse park while also taking advantage of activities for the whole family, including a mini express train, craft fair, exotic petting zoo and more.
 The magic of Christmas is alive in the small town of Grand Rivers, Kentucky.